huggingface/transformers/docs/source/en/add_new_model.md

   Refer to the [Check copies](./pr_checks#check-copies) section for more information about the `# Copied from` comment.

 - The code should be accessible to users from a non-native English background.
 Pick descriptive variable names and avoid abbreviations.
 For example, "activation" is preferred over "act".
-One letter variables names are highly discouraged unless it's an infex in a for loop.
+One letter variables names are highly discouraged unless it's an index in a for loop.

 - Explicit code is preferred over shorter code even if it's longer.